11 ways to save time and energy when you wash hemp clothing

 In addition to offering the Sympatico line of hemp/Tencel tops, skirts, and pants online, I also sell them at local artisanal markets.
 Probably the question I’m asked most is, “How do you care for this?”

 I love answering that question because my response is all good news.
 The hemp/Tencel blend I work with exclusively is remarkably unfussy.
 That’s why I use it.
 With a minimum of cost and time, you can keep your Sympatico wardrobe looking good and feeling fresh.

-Actually, most of us already know pretty much what to do with easy-care natural fibers like Sympatico's blend of hemp and Tencel.
-The classic wisdom applies:
+Actually, most of my customers know pretty much what to do if they are already natural fiber converts.
+With easy-care natural fibers like Sympatico's blend of hemp and Tencel, the usual advice applies:

 - Wash cold unless stained.
 Hemp is durable and does not require hand washing.

 - For stains, use detergent directly or presoak, and use warmer water.